By-Laws of the Inland Empire Section

 Paragraph 4 – Time and Place of Meetings

-(a) The day, and hour and the exact location of all meetings of members shall be designated by the Executive Committee.
+(a) The day, hour, and exact location of all meetings of members shall be designated by the Executive Committee.

 (b) When a special meeting of the members has been called by petition of the members, the meeting or balloting must be held within thirty days of receipt of the completed petition.